 It is a direct way of more closely involving parents in their child’s education and gives pupils the opportunity to practise at home the tasks done in class.
 It also helps children to become confident and independent in their learning, which will help throughout their time at school, and in adult life.

 The most important way to support your child at home is by reading together daily but we accept this is not always possible.
 We would like the children to read at least 5 times weekly and if they achieve this they will receive a reward at the end of term.
 All children are provided with a reading record, which you are encouraged to complete whenever you hear your child read.
-We have book bags that you may purchase from the office, which provide a sturdy bag to carry books and reading records home.

 Children in Reception/Key Stage 1 and 2 have weekly spellings sent home.
 From Y2 the children are asked to learn their times tables.